George Walker (vaudeville): Contributions as an artist

 The story is about African-American realtors putting one over on white folks.
 Preying on white fears of a black-owned, black-controlled public space, the realty corporation opened an African-American amusement park and “organized a big noisy negro jubilee to raise such Hades that the people bought them out” at an inflated price.
 Again, Williams and Walker addressed segregated public space, white racist stereotypes, and African-American exploitation of stereotypes for economic gain.
 According to Sotiropoulos, while most white reviewers commented on the show's “negro flavor”, or praised its “picturesque rural scenery”, and "naturalness", they did not understand that the larger joke was on the whites' being taken advantage of due to their racism.

-The phenomenal success of The Williams and Walker Company depended on pushing beyond the stereotypes but only so far as white audiences could accept.
-The boundary between pushing the limits and being offended has to be carefully manipulated on stage by artists.
-This was something the black critics fully appreciated.
+The phenomenal success of The Williams and Walker Company was in part a result of their willingness to push the boundaries of stereotypes in the minstrel era.
+However, critics have noted that this boundary pushing had limits when being performed for a white audience.
+This was something contemporary black critics fully appreciated.